refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-edit-page.md

 ## Understanding the Edit Component

+We will go through the edit page components and hooks one by one.

 -   `<Edit/>` is a **refine** component that is used to presentation purposes like showing the title of the page, save button, refresh button etc.

     [Refer to the `<Edit/>` documentation for more information &#8594](/docs/api-reference/antd/components/basic-views/edit)